 Innovation, focuses on applying system safety engineering methods to

 healthcare.
 More information is available at

-year of the PCIP Emergency Pharmacist program, in the American Journal of Health System Pharmacy.
+year of the PCIP Emergency Pharmacist program is available in the American Journal of Health System Pharmacy.

 [link to article] (access required) or

 to request reprint.

 Dr. Hays co-authored a paper published in the Advanced

 Emergency Nursing Journal illustrating the benefits of a pharmacist in the